Fred: Prostate Cancer Survivor

 Volunteering is something that I can do to give back.
 I’m part of the Big Brothers Program and volunteer at the Emergency Room in New Haven.
 I chose to work in the ER because I know they need me there.
 I’ve taken an interest in medicine and love meeting and talking with people that need my advice or help.
 I’ll tell anyone anything they want to know about my experience if it will help them in some way.

-My friends think I am crazy because I still go running and play basketball.
-They say we are too old to do those things, but I feel as young as ever.
+I still am able to run, which is very important to me.
+I completed a 12-mile road race and still try to run six miles or so every other day.
+It’s not easy, but I am here, I am alive and still sharing my story with anyone that will listen.
 After overcoming something like this, I feel as though I can live forever.
 There is always some doubt and despair, but you learn to know yourself and what you are capable of.
 With hope and faith by your side, you are able to realize the reality of your life and face it head on.